open-mmlab/mmagic/docs/en/get_started/install.md

 ## Installation

-We recommend that users follow our [Best practices](#best-practices) to install MMEditing 1.x.
+We recommend that users follow our [Best practices](#best-practices) to install MMEditing main.
 However, the whole process is highly customizable.
 See [Customize installation](#customize-installation) section for more information.

 ### Prerequisites